-Telephone service in the Specific Plan area is provided by General Telephone (GTE).
+Telephone service in the Specific Plan area is provided by General Telephone (GTE) Telecommunications facilities in the Specific Plan area, including telephone and fiber optic lines, are provided by Verizon.
 Relocation of existing facilities and new installation shall be concurrent with project development.
 Provisions for fiber optic communications shall also be included in the overall site planning for the project area and shall be provided prior to the first occupancy request.

-Cable television service within Huntington Beach is provided by Time Warner Communications.
+Cable television service within Huntington Beach is provided by Charter Communications, Inc.Time Warner Communications.
 Installation of new services shall be concurrent with project development.